codedge/laravel-selfupdater/README.md

 methods to provide a self-update mechanism via Github.

-Usually you need this when distributing a self-hosted Laravel application that needs some updating mechanism, as you do not want to bother your lovely users with Git and/or Composer commands ;-)
+Usually you need this when distributing a self-hosted Laravel application that needs some updating mechanism without [Composer](https://getcomposer.org/).

 ## Compatibility